 You probably understand that nutrition can play a powerful role in your health, therefore effecting your fertility and ability to get pregnant.
 But do you know how or why?
 There are many effects diet can play in fertility depending on your fertility issue.
-For instance one of the most effective natural therapies for PCOS is eating a very specific diet that helps to reduce the insulin resistance caused by this issue.
+For instance, one of the most effective natural therapies for PCOS is eating a very specific diet that helps to reduce the insulin resistance caused by this issue.
 So don’t underestimate the power of food when creating your fertility plan.
 Today we are going to look at one aspect of fertility nutrition – Antioxidants.

 Why antioxidants are important for fertility

 Antioxidants are compounds found in foods or produced by the body that protect the body from free radicals and the damage they can do to tissues of the body.
 There are hundreds of antioxidants and they all play a different role.
-When I first heard about antioxidants I thought they all did the same thing, but the reality is different antioxidants effect and protect different cells/organs of the body.
+When I first heard about antioxidants I thought they all did the same thing, but the reality is different antioxidants affect and protect different cells/organs of the body.

 One of the main roles of antioxidants is in protecting cells from free radicals.
 Free radicals are unstable molecules that can damage cell structures and lead to numerous illnesses.
-When an antioxidant encounters a free radical, it engulfs it, and creates a weaker free radical that can not do further harm.
+When an antioxidant encounters a free radical, it engulfs it, and creates a weaker free radical that cannot do further harm.
 A sister antioxidant then reactivates the spent antioxidant so it is available to go on protecting.
 This amazing cycle is continuously happening in your body without you thinking about it.

 Now you may be asking, what does this have to do with fertility?
 The answer is everything.
 All of the organs, fluids, and players in the reproductive system are made up of cells which need protecting.
 Health cells = healthy fertility.

 The good news is cells are turning over all of the time.
-The antioxidant rich foods that you eat and antioxidant supplements that you consume can all have an impact on the health of your cells.
+The antioxidant-rich foods that you eat and antioxidant supplements that you consume can all have an impact on the health of your cells.
 One area that we want to nourish and protect is the egg.
 During the cycle of an egg from “storage” to ovulation there is an opportunity for the egg to be impacted by toxins or nutrients.
-Antioxidants can provide protection from these free radicals so the DNA is intact and you have a health egg for conception.
+Antioxidants can provide protection from these free radicals so the DNA is intact and you have a healthy egg for conception.

 Antioxidants for Fertility

 Vitamin E – Lab experiments have shown that vitamin E was able to extend the life of the common type of human cell.
 I think this is because vitamin E helps to reduce the oxidative stress on our cells.
 This could have a positive effect on both egg and sperm health by protecting them from damage.
 Vitamin E has also been shown to prevent miscarriage in mice.
-Many people do supplement with vitamin E but usually only consume alpha tocopherol, there are at least three others that you should be including in your E supplementation (tocotrienols and mixed tocopherols).
+Many people do supplement with vitamin E but usually only consume alpha tocopherol; there are at least three others that you should be including in your E supplementation (tocotrienols and mixed tocopherols).
 Foods that vitamin E is found in: cereal brans; rice bran, wheat bran, and oat bran

 Lipoic Acid – Lipoic Acid is one of my favorite antioxidants because it helps to reactivate all of the other antioxidants and rejuvenates itself.
-It also turns bad genes “off” and boosts glutathione which is critical for liver detoxification (and helping your liver to get rid of toxins and excess hormones).
+It also turns bad genes “off” and boosts glutathione, which is critical for liver detoxification (and helping your liver to get rid of toxins and excess hormones).
 Lipoic Acid can be found in spinach, potatoes, and red meats.
 But it is easiest to take an antioxidant blend which contains lipoic acid.

 The Fertility Diet – Rich in Antioxidants